Konijima/PZ-Community-API/README.md

 - Each API create new branch for new update.
 - When an update is ready we create a pull request to merge it with master.
 - Commits should be prefixed with the API name.
-- Each API has a Project to organize itself.
+- Each API have a Project to organize itself.
+- Each API have a Wiki section for instruction on how to use the API.
 - Workshop update weekly or daily if hotfix are required.
 - Developer need to talk to each other to push changes into someone else API.
 - Each API must be well written and optimized.
-- Each API can be used in mods using `require("the_api_directory/api")`.
+- Proper usage of `require("the_api_directory/api")`.